Clore-ai/Clore/doc/AUTOMATED_SETUP.md

 - Verify service: `sudo systemctl status clored`
 - Check logs: `sudo journalctl -u clored`

-**Masternode not starting?**
+**Validator not starting?**

 - Verify you edited the config file with your private key
 - Ensure collateral has 15+ confirmations
-- Check if you're on the authorized masternode list
+- Check if you're on the authorized validator list

 ### Manual vs Automated Setup